CHEAPEST ROUTE FROM San Francisco TO Saskatoon

-In general, April is the cheapest month to fly from United States to Saskatoon.
-Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $217.
-If you’re not able to fly to Saskatoon in April, then May is your next best option.
-Flight prices from United States to Saskatoon during May average around $302.
+In general, September is the cheapest month to fly from United States to Saskatoon.
+Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $349.
+If you’re not able to fly to Saskatoon in September, then January is your next best option.
+Flight prices from United States to Saskatoon during January average around $361.

 Our data shows that Thursday is the least expensive day to fly to Saskatoon.
 Tickets to fly out on this day can be as low as $341.
 Be sure to avoid booking your departure on a Sunday as prices are generally higher than usual.
 According to our data, the average ticket price to Saskatoon on Sunday is $535.